raghavarajukoppera/AtmosIQ---Air-Quality-Detection/README.md

-# AtomsIQ — AI-Powered Air Quality & Weather Intelligence
+# AtmosIQ — AI-Powered Air Quality & Weather Intelligence

 AtomsIQ is a responsive AI-powered air quality and weather intelligence platform for Indian cities.
 It combines real-time OpenAQ observations, Open-Meteo weather data, and a Graph Convolutional Network (GCN) inference engine to analyze air quality and provide weather-aware insights.